Back to Blog

 The Graduation Path

-Many successful businesses follow this path:
+Many successful businesses follow a predictable progression:

 There's no shame in being at any stage.
 The mistake is staying too long — using a builder when you've outgrown it, or building custom before you've validated demand.